InsightSoftwareConsortium/ITKSphinxExamples/src/Segmentation/LevelSetsv4/VisualizeStaticDense2DLevelSetAsElevationMap/Documentation.rst

 ======================================================

 .. index::
-   single: VTKVisualize2DLevelSetAsElevationMap
    single: BinaryImageToLevelSetImageAdaptor
    single: LevelSetDenseImage

 Synopsis
 --------

-Visualize a static dense level-set function 2D rendered as an elevation map.
-From the input image, first an otsu thresholding technique is used to get a binary mask, which is then converted to a dense level-set function.
+Convert a binary mask into a dense level-set function and write the function values as an image.
+Rendered as a height field, these values form an elevation map whose zero level is the contour.
+The mask comes from an Otsu threshold of the input image.

 Results